nik-rev/ttv/README.md

 https://github.com/user-attachments/assets/a23f7873-5551-4dc8-a20c-bb5f323fb8c7

 It's flickery as terminals need to re-draw everything for each frame.
 It'll be nice to get rid of the flicker, I think to accomplish this instead of doing `frame A -> clear screen -> frame B` we can directly go from `frame A -> frame B`.
-Likely to accomplish this we will need changes from the side of the terminal emulator.
+Which might require changes from the side of the terminal emulator.

 ## Building